achp-project/cultural-heritage/test-projects/README.md

 Given Arches Resource Models (RM) CIDOC-CRM compliants coming from different projects, the aim is to identify which are the commons subgraphs.

-## Common subgraph definition
+## Minimal Subgraph

-Common subgraph are minimal common semantisation shared by two different graphs.
-That is to say, a commom triple '*subject-predicate-object*' For example:
+Minimal Subgraphs (MS) are single triples '*subject-predicate-object*' For example:

 <p align="center">
   <img src="../www/lod-cidoc-arches-ex1.png" width="750">